Lall-091/sql-docs/docs/machine-learning/predictions/native-scoring-predict-transact-sql.md

 + Azure SQL Managed Instance
 + Azure Synapse Analytics

 The function is enabled by default.
-You do not need to install R or Python, or enable additional features.
+You don't need to install R or Python, or enable additional features.

 ## Supported models